Ezinnem/RestAPI/README.md

 ## RestAPI

-An express application with API built using NodeJS.
+An application with API built using Node.js and Express.

 ## Features:
 1. Displays the projects that has been worked on and deployed.